ali5ter/ubuntu_install_tools/README.md

 The resulting ISO can be burnt to CDROM or USB drive or used to create a virtual machine.

-[Some utility to create an ESX or Fusion VM using this ISO]

 ## Configuration
-Run the `post_install.sh` script.
-You could run it without cloning this repository using
+If you created a server using the unattended installation ISO (described above), then log into the server using the credentials defined by it and in the home directory will be the `post_install.sh` script.
+Run this script for an interactive configuration:

+    sudo ./post_install.sh

+For systems created without the unattended installation ISO, download and run the script like this

     wget -O - http://gitlab.different.com/alister/ubuntu_install_tools/raw/master/post_install.sh | bash

-You can change the defaults located at the top of this shell script or change them from teh command line.
-To do this with the command above use
+You can change the defaults located at the top of this shell script or provide them from the command line like this

     wget -O - http://gitlab.different.com/alister/ubuntu_install_tools/raw/master/post_install.sh | bash -s <hostname> <domain>